riverarodrigoa/graphics/README.rst

-Some useful functions to plot dataframes an other stuff
+Some useful functions to plot dataframes an other stuff.

 * Free software: MIT license